The Military Watch Magazine: Russian 5th Generation Su-57E Fighter to Fly to Southeast Asia in Attempt to Conquer the Market

 СУ-57Э

-Rosoboronexport previously brought the Su-57 to the Aero India aviation exhibition in February, after which it was confirmed that a major deal for the licensed production of fighters to equip the Indian Air Force was being considered.
+Rosoboronexport previously brought the Su-57 to the Aero India air show in February, after which it was confirmed that a major deal for licensed production of fighters to equip the Indian Air Force was being considered.

-The Su-57E may face competition from only two fighters:
+The Su-57E can only be competed with two fighters:

 • F-35: Excels in integration with NATO-compatible systems.